-There are various reasons of course and not any one couple are the same as the other.
-Every divorce is as different as the marriage it came from.
+There are various reasons of course and not one couple is the same as the other.
+Every divorce is as different from the marriage it came from.
 Without generalizing too much, there are some common occurrences in the deep, cold month of January.

-That same year, my husband’s best friend and his wife (whom I was also good friends with and very fond of) made a request for us to change our plans on Christmas Eve and while I was usually amenable to last minute changes it meant I would be entertaining all day and night.
+That same year, my husband’s best friend and his wife (whom I was also good friends with and very fond of) made a request for us to change our plans on Christmas Eve, and while I was usually amenable to last-minute changes it meant I would be entertaining all day and night.
 It would affect other people as well.
 After agreeing to accommodate them, they didn’t show until way later and my early prep for them was for naught.
 All of these types of things really show us that we’re not important.
 I was taking care of everyone else but me.
-If you have a Christmas like that, then you might find January has you reflecting upon these misdemeanors of the heart.
-What is a mere oversight to one person can be heartbreaking to another especially the ones left with the short end of the stick.
+If you have a Christmas like that, then you might find January have you reflecting upon these misdemeanors of the heart.
+What is a mere oversight to one person can be heartbreaking to another especially the ones left with the short end of the stick?